port-labs/bitbucket-workspace-data/README.md

 ## Overview

-In this example, you will create blueprints for `bitbucketProject`, `bitbucketRepository` and `bitbucketPullrequest` that ingests all projects, repositories and pull requests from your Bitbucket account.
+In this example, you will create blueprints for `bitbucketUser`, `bitbucketProject`, `bitbucketRepository` and `bitbucketPullrequest` that ingests all projects, repositories and pull requests from your Bitbucket account.
 Also, you will add some python script to make API calls to Bitbucket REST API and fetch data for your account.
 In addition to ingesting data via REST API, you will also configure webhooks to automatically update your entities in Port anytime an event occurs in your Bitbucket account.
 For this example, you will subscribe to `project` updates, `repository` updates events as well as `pull request` events.

 ## Getting started

 Log in to your Port account and create the following blueprints:

+### User blueprint
+Create the project blueprint in Port [using this json file](./resources/user.json)

 ### Project blueprint
 Create the project blueprint in Port [using this json file](./resources/project.json)